 - No Annual Fee.
 MLB BankAmericard Cash Rewards MasterCard doesn’t charge an annual fee.
-Many competing cash back gas and grocery credit cards, including American Express Blue Cash Preferred ($75) and EveryDay Preferred ($95), do have annual fees.
+Many competing cash back gas and grocery credit cards, including American Express Blue Cash Preferred and EveryDay Preferred, do have annual fees.

 - No Manual Activation or Quarterly Categories.
 MLB BankAmericard Cash Rewards doesn’t require you to manually activate your cash back earnings or keep track of quarterly spending categories.
 In fact, its cash back architecture never changes – you can always expect to earn the same amount of cash back in the same places, no matter what the calendar says.
 Chase Freedom and Discover it both require you to keep track of quarterly spending categories and activate your cash back four times per year.

 - Attainable Sign-up Bonus.
 MLB BankAmericard Cash Rewards’ sign-up bonus is fairly generous and easy to attain: $100 when you spend $500 in 90 days.
-That’s better than Citi Double Cash, which doesn’t offer a sign-up bonus at all.
+That’s better than Citi Double Cash Card, which doesn’t offer a sign-up bonus at all.

 - Need to Accrue at Least $25 to Redeem.
 This card has a minimum redemption threshold of $25, meaning you can’t redeem your cash back rewards until you reach that amount.
 If you don’t use your card very much, it can take months to earn $25 in cash back.
 By contrast, the Discover it family of cash back cards lets you redeem in any amount.

 - Has a Penalty APR.
-This card comes with a 29.99% penalty APR, which is a big bummer if you occasionally miss payments.
+This card charges penalty interest, which is a big bummer if you occasionally miss payments.
 Chase Freedom and the Discover it cards don’t charge penalty interest, so they’re ideal alternatives.

 - No Discounts on MLB Merchandise.
 MLB BankAmericard Cash Rewards card’s only baseball-related benefit is a customizable card face that sports your favorite team’s visage.
 That’s a nice splash of color for your wallet, but it’s not exactly practical.
 By contrast, NHL Discover it – another cash back card for sports fans – has a customizable card face in addition to a 10% discount at the NHL’s official online retail portal.